Meneer-de-Bruin/WCT-API/apis/api-target_states_GET.rst

 Retrieve Target states (GET)
 ============================

-Returns all the states a target can have.
+Returns a list of all the states that a target can have, including the description of each specific state.

 Version
 -------